Tutorial work

 Introductory courses and first semester support

-To make it easier to start studying, h_da offers special tutorials for first-semester students.
+To make it easier to start studying, h_da offers special tutorials for first semester students.
 These introductory courses cover basic topics and provide a platform for questions and exchanging experiences.

-Tutorials in maths and natural sciences
+Tutorials in mathematics and natural sciences

 Subject-specific tutorials